thisisashwinraj/BigUCE/README.md

 # Usage and Supported Actions
 Try saying to your Google Assistant `Talk to Big UCE` or `Speak to Big UCE` to Google Assistant to invoke the action.
 The action is included in the category of Education & Reference and is available for users in all 215 countries.
 The action is set to match the user's language settings.

-The action does not require any account linking or login information
+The action does not require any account linking or login information.

 ### Supported Actions
 - Faculty Details